NicholasAngel999/obsidian-notes/Second Semester/How Bloody was the Bloody Code.md

     - The real “blood” of the Bloody Code lay not in the number hanged, but in the **fear it instilled** and the **social divisions it upheld**.

     - Its decline marks a shift in criminal justice from **terror to rehabilitation**.

+_example conclusion to paraphrase from_

+Judges, juries, and even the Crown played pivotal roles in mitigating the law’s harshest outcomes, reflecting a criminal justice system that was not entirely bloodthirsty, but responsive to evolving social pressures and moral concerns.

+The role of execution, meanwhile, must be understood less as a reflection of routine violence and more as a symbolic act—one that reinforced state authority and deterred through spectacle rather than frequency.
+The performative aspect of public hangings, described as judicial rituals, underscores the importance of perception and fear in maintaining social order.
+Rather than indicating mass brutality, the Bloody Code’s effectiveness often stemmed from its potential violence, not its constant enactment.

+Thus, the “bloody” nature of the code may lie more in its symbolic resonance than its actual application.
+By viewing the code in this way, we can move beyond simplistic interpretations of the eighteenth-century justice system and recognise it as a dynamic institution—one shaped by competing demands for order, justice, deterrence, and mercy.
+The Bloody Code, then, was not simply an era of legalised cruelty, but a chapter in the broader evolution of law and punishment, where symbolic power, social control, and gradual reform coexisted in a tense and telling balance.